Hadrosaurus: Paleobiology

 In 2003, Rothschild and colleagues performed a study looking for epidemiology of tumors in dinosaurs.
-Evidence of tumors, including hemangiomas, desmoplastic fibroma, metastatic cancer, and osteoblastoma were discovered in specimens of Hadrosaurus by analyzing dinosaur vertebrae using computerized tomography and fluoroscope screening.
-Several other hadrosaurids, including Brachylophosaurus, Edmontosaurus, and Gilmoreosaurus, also tested positive.
-Although more than 10000 fossils were examined in this manner, the tumors were limited to Hadrosaurus and other hadrosaurs.
+Evidence of tumors, including hemangiomas, desmoplastic fibroma, metastatic cancer and osteoblastoma were discovered in specimens of Hadrosaurus by analyzing dinosaur vertebrae using computerized tomography and fluoroscope screening.
+Several other hadrosaurids, including Brachylophosaurus, Edmontosaurus and Gilmoreosaurus, also tested positive.
+Although more than 10,000 fossils were examined in this manner, the tumors were limited to Hadrosaurus and other hadrosaurs.
 The tumors were only found on caudal vertebrae and they may have been caused by environmental factors or genetic inheritance.

 Paleoecology

 The holotype of Hadrosaurus was found in marine sediments, which suggests the skeleton was transported by a river and then deposited in the Cretaceous sea.
 The Hadrosaurus remains all persist to the Woodbury Formation.
 Through the radiometric dating of bivalve shells known from the formation, the sedimentary rocks where the holotype specimen of Hadrosaurus was found have been dated from 80.5 million to 78.5 million years ago.
+However, a more accurate date make range from 83.6 to around 77.9 mya.